Did you know it's possible to enjoy presenting?

 Mock Presentations & Critiques

 We learn by doing -- and by receiving feedback.
-You'll be taped so that you can get the constructive critiques that will get you to the next level of confidence and clarity.
+You'll be recorded so that you can get the constructive critiques that will get you to the next level of confidence and clarity.

 Anatomy of a Presentation